nathmisaki/qblox/README.md

 THIS IS NOT READY.
 SEVERAL CALLS ARE STILL MISSING.

-But you are welcome to contributing to improve the gem.
+But you are welcome to contribute to improve the gem.

 ## Installation